 Virtual Private Networks are used to turn computers that are connected to public networks into devices that communicate via private connections.
 They work by routing an internet connection through servers that hide all of the user’s actions and online data.

-Besides increased privacy, VPNs will allow users to sometimes overcome issues related to geographical restrictions.
+Besides increased privacy, the best VPN services will allow users to sometimes overcome issues related to geographical restrictions.

 For example, there are many websites that will avoid displaying content to people who are located in specific areas.
 Think about all the YouTube videos that are not shown to people registered in certain locations.